 - Cannot be one of your previous 11 passwords.

-NOTE #1: Your machine must be connected to IPG's network to change your password.
-If you're out of the office and your password has not yet expired, you can connect to our network via VPN. (instructions here: Using IPG VPN).
+NOTE #1: Your machine must be connected to our network to change your password.
+If you're out of the office and your password has not yet expired, you can connect via VPN. (instructions here: Using IPG VPN).
+If your password has already expired and you are out of office, you will not be able to connect to VPN.
+Call us at 313-202-3805 and we will have to manually reset your password.

 NOTE #2: After you successfully change your password, you will want to update Microsoft Outlook with your new password, as well as each and every other device (smartphone, tablet, home comuputer, etc.) that you have set up to access your IPG email and oneConnect wireless.
 If you do not do this, these devices will repeatedly attempt to log in as you using your old password, which will cause your account to become temporarily locked.